BlakeStrebel/2R-Robots/README.md

 # R2 Robotics
 Repo for the 2R Educational Robot of ME 495 Robot Design Studio

+# System capabilities
+* Timers: 6 16/32-bit blocks, each block has 2 16-bit counters (timer A and timer B) that can be combined to 32-bit, and 6 wide 32/64-bit blocks, each wide block has 2 32-bit counters that can be combined to 64 bits.
+Note that some timers are used for PWM.

 # Examples
 The examples include short code snippets to quickly get use out of the TM4C123GXL Launchpad